JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * *RIN report based on >100 "detailed interviews with researchers across 8 subject areas" in UK addresses data publciation explicitly \cite{swan_share_2008}
 * *Assessing the Future Landscape of Scholarly Communication: 160 interviews over 7 fields, covers lots of topics, but data sharing is in there \cite{harley_assessing_2010}
 * *"The Scientific Method in Practice: Reproducibility in the Computational Sciences"\cite{stodden_scientific_2010}

+* Expert Advisory Group on Data Access (EAGDA) Report includes survey of 35 researchers over 3 fields in UK in 2013 \cite{bobrow_establishing_2014}

 * conclusions:
 * *time is the most highly cited cost \cite{tenopir_data_2011, kim_institutional_2012} to data sharing.